 I am largely self-taught and a member of Scottish Potters Association.
 I have had my work selected for inclusion at Potfest Scotland, the country’s largest ceramic event.
 I take part in East Neuk Open Studios and sell my work in a selection of galleries throughout Scotland."

 Alan has been a demonstrator at the Art Materials Exhibition at the Design Centre, Islington London, and was a tutor at the local Adult Education Centres in Oxfordshire, and is a former tutor with the St Andrews Art Club.
-He also gives demonstration and workshops to Art Clubs around Fife.
+He also gives demonstration and workshops to Art Clubs around Fife and Edinburgh.

 Alan has won many prizes throughout his career.
 He was a runner-up in the 1992 national competition for acrylic paintings, organised by the Liquitex Company, and has won the Presidents Prize at the St Andrews Art Club Summer exhibition three times, (runner up twice), for the most votes by the general public.
 Alan is a past President of the St Andrews Art Club.

 Mark was born in Glasgow and after a career in Sales and Marketing had the opportunity to follow his interest in painting and commenced his Professional from 2002.

 Initially based in St. Andrews Mark established a reputation for his paintings of St .Andrews, many of which are in private collections in the UK and further a field.

 Principle medium used is Oils, however Mark has enjoyed more recently working in Acrylics and Watercolour .
 He paints in an “ Impressionistic” style and is a fan of the French and Scottish Artists who strove to develop much of this genre.

 Commissions have included a painting for the entrance lobby of the Castle Course Golf St.Andrews and last year he completed the 5th painting for the Radiology Department in the Rijnjstate Hospital in Arnhhem in Holland.